Leaflets to discuss with patients

 Review date: June 2021.

-UTI Leaflet - Combined For Adults
+UTI Leaflet - all adults

 This leaflet contains information from our Treating Your Infection Urinary Tract Infection (TYI-UTI) leaflet for women under 65 years and UTI leaflet for older adults in an easily accessible booklet style format with icons and images.
 This leaflet has been designed for use in the primary care setting, including general practice, community pharmacy and for use by carers and in care homes.
 It is suitable for consultations to facilitate dialogue between a patient or their carer and their healthcare professional on specific topics related to managing their UTI.